 - 1 cup raw almonds

 - ¼ cup pure maple syrup

 - 2 cups chocolate chips, or 12 oz (340 gm) baking chocolate

 - flaky sea salt for garnish (optional)

-- Line an 8 x 8 inch baking dish with parchment paper.
+- Line an 8-inch square baking dish with parchment paper.

-- Put almonds in food processor and pulse until finely chopped
+- Put almonds in food processor and pulse until very finely chopped

 - Add the remaining base ingredients and pulse until very well combined.